abdulkadirshamsudiin/Cat2/README.md

 # Cat2
 this is cat 2 file
 # Java Programs Explanation

-This repository contains four Java programs demonstrating different programming concepts such as abstraction, method overloading, exception handling, and encapsulation.
+The programming concepts in this document are abstraction, method overloading, exception handling, and encapsulation.

 ## Files and Their Explanations

+### this is quesion 2B
 ### 1. DivisionExample.java
 **Concepts:** Exception Handling, User Input
 - This program takes two integers from the user and divides them.